 Yet another reason to stop using commercialized deodorants and antiperspirants, is that cosmetic products are not subject to FDA approval before going on the market.
 The assumption that if it’s in stores, it must be FDA approved and safe for our bodies is a myth.
 The FDA may only pull these items from the market with hard scientific evidence suggesting that they are harmful.
 Deodorant is considered in the list of unmonitored cosmetics while antiperspirants are considered an over the counter drug and are subject to approval by the FDA before going on the market.

 12.)
 More Chemicals

-Furthermore, on the ongoing list of chemicals we are exposing are body’s to by using deodorant is formaldehyde.
+Furthermore, on the ongoing list of chemicals, we are exposing our bodies by using deodorant is formaldehyde.
 Formaldehyde is used to help protect the deodorant and antiperspirants from contamination over time due to ongoing use.
 Formaldehyde is a colorless, flammable gas also often used in the production of fertilizer and plywood.
 The FDA suggests that formaldehyde is safe as long as it isn’t in excessive quantities.
 But once again why would you want to put something on your body religiously, every single day that may or may not be safe?